-Pye entered the record business when it bought Nixa Records in 1953 and Polygon Records in 1955.
+Pye entered the record business when it partnered with Nixa Records in 1953 and Polygon Records in 1955.

 The best known artists were: -